zkat/mona/README.md

 the `npm` release.
 You can build the docs yourself by running `npm install && make docs` in the root of the source directory.

+The documentation is currently organized as if `mona` had multiple modules, although all modules' APIs are exported through a single module/namespace, `mona`.
+That means that `mona/api.parse()` is available through `mona.parse()`

 ### Building

 The `npm` version includes a build/ directory with both pre-built and